ujcs/projectamp/README.md

 **Unknown (Need to further research) tool needs/integration:**

 - File Management (Attach PDFs or Docs to Instructors.
-Resumes for example.)
+Resumes for example.
+Attach reference documents such as proposals or change memos to courses.)
 - User Management (Is built-in Django admin functions enough?)
 - Front-end considerations (Anything particular for frameworks beyond HTML/CSS/JS?)
 - Any additional consideration for running in Kubernetes environments?
 (Helm Charts, etc.)